rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.connect"></a>
 ## *connect <sup>method</sup>*

 Attempts to connect to the specified SSID with the given passphrase.
 Passphrase can be `null` when the network security is `NONE`.
-When called with no arguments, this method attempts to connect to the saved SSID and password.
-See `saveSSID`.
+This method attempts to connect to the saved SSID and password, when called with no arguments.

 ### Parameters